Program Director: Korene Silvestri

 Important information: If you have ever been convicted of a felony or misdemeanor for any reason, State or National credentialing boards, licensing board and agencies which require criminal background checks on potential employees and students may deny you employment or placement in certain settings, even if you have completed all academic requirements.
 If you have been convicted of a felony or misdemeanor, please contact the appropriate Health Science Program Director.

-Please print and submit the required Allied Health Application for Health Information Technology, A.A.S.
+Please print and submit the required Health Science Application for Health Information Technology, A.A.S.

 **Students who plan to transfer to a four year institution should take ENG 101, Math 108 or 210, and SPCH 105.